 Comment #90.
 DEQ should commit to posting the reevaluation and all previous reevaluations on its website.
 Particularly given that DEQ intends to offer a minimum of a 30-day comment period, potential commenters should not have to request copies of previous reevaluations from DEQ.
 In addition, the reevaluation may be of use to citizens seeking to comment on draft NPDES permits for the dischargers in the future.

 Response.
-DEQ expects to make re-evaluations of this variance and other future variances requiring re-evaluation available to the public; however, DEQ will not revise rule language accordingly, as all records related to this variance are already public records.
-DEQ has not make changes in response to this comment.
+DEQ expects to make re-evaluations of this variance and other future variances requiring re-evaluation available to the public.

 Comment #91.
 Revisions to Mercury Minimization Plans should only be requested if necessary.
 Rule language at (6)(i)(C)(ii) should read, "DEQ will review updates to the facility's site-specific mercury minimization plan and, if necessary, request revisions to ensure that it is consistent with variance requirements."